Battle of Mór: Aftermath

 A total of 32 fallen soldiers of both sides were buried in Mór in the Homoki Cemetery in a common grave.
 Captain Schaffgotsch was buried on 31 December; the coffin was carried by his comrades, and the funeral escort was provided by the second colonel squadron of the 3rd Cuirassier Regiment.
 Jelačić gave a "beautiful, moving and uplifting speech".
 A total of 350 wounded were treated in the military hospital and the Capuchin convent.
 On 1 January 1849, Jelačić sent another 300 prisoners of war from Mór to the headquarters and reported that the total number of prisoners of war was over 2,000.
 The number of prisoners and the number of captured cannons differs quite a lot between the Hungarian and the imperial sources: the most probable is that the Hungarian army lost 5 cannons.
 The Hungarian center lost half of the soldiers of many battalions, all in all, the whole army lost about 2000 men (mostly prisoners).

 The primary cause for the defeat was Perczel's recklessness.
 He did not notify Görgei about the attack nor the commander of the nearest brigade of the Army of the Upper Danube, Lieutenant Colonel Ferdinand Karger.
 He gave the enemy the advantageous position in front of Mór, thus allowing the enemy to bypass his left flank.
 He was also late in entering the forest.
 The other reason was the composition of the forces on both sides.
 Jelačić's troops in battle did not exceed Perczel's in numbers, but his heavy cavalry outnumbered the Hungarian hussars by about three to one.
-In addition, Jelačić first attacked the Hungarian left flank, creating here a local superiority.
+In addition, Jelačić first attacked the Hungarian left flank, creating a local superiority.
 After the Hungarian left wing was crushed, the center and the right wing was forced to retreat.
-It should be noted, of course, that, in the case of the prolongation of the battle, Jelačić could have counted on the arrival of at least 7,000 troops from the Hartlieb division.
-So defeat was inevitable.
+In a prolonged battle, Jelačić could have counted on the arrival of at least 7,000 troops from the Hartlieb division, so defeat was inevitable.